 The state is scheduled to issue licenses starting Jan.
 2 for growing and selling marijuana for recreational use, expanding a program that currently allows cannabis use for medical purposes.

-In response, the California Department of Public Health has created website to educate Californians about the drug and its impacts, including how to purchase and safely store cannabis.
+In response, the California Department of Public Health has created a website to educate Californians about the drug and its impacts, including how to purchase and safely store cannabis.

 “We are committed to providing Californians with science-based information to ensure safe and informed choices,” said State Public Health Officer Dr. Karen Smith.